AliceO2Group/QualityControl/doc/Advanced.md

-      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "false",    "": "Set to 1 to discard debug and trace messages (default: false)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)" }
+      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "false",    "": "Set to 1 to discard debug and trace messages (default: false)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)" },
+      "postprocessing": {                 "": "Configuration parameters for post-processing", "periodSeconds": 10.0,            "": "Sets the interval of checking all the triggers.
+One can put a very small value", "": "for async processing, but use 10 or more seconds for synchronous operations" }
     }
   }